-Our results give insight in to why biochemical oscillators might evolve to consume large amounts of energy in the form of ATP~\cite{Terauchi2007}.
-In addition to the previously known function of suppressing uncertainty in the period of the oscillator for a system with uniform rates~\cite{Cao2015, Barato2017}, it also makes the time scales of the oscillator more robust to fluctuations in the rates caused by the noisy environment of the cell.
+A consequence of our prediction is that for a given probability distribution of the rates, the possible values of $\R$ and $T$ for different realizations of the rates are more narrowly distributed about their average values because different arrangements of the rates no longer affect the time scales.
+Taken together, this means that when the affinity is high $\R$ and $T$ can be well-approximated from a small, fixed number of parameters that does not scale with system size - namely, enough to specify the single-site probability distribution of the rates - as opposed to $\mathcal O(N)$ parameters required to specify the values and locations of all the rates that are generally expected to determine $\R$ and $T$.
+Our results give insight in to why biochemical oscillators might evolve to consume large amounts of energy in the form of ATP~\cite{Terauchi2007}: in addition to the previously known function of suppressing uncertainty in the period of the oscillator for a system with uniform rates~\cite{Cao2015, Barato2017}, it also makes the time scales of the oscillator more robust to fluctuations in the rates caused by the noisy environment of the cell by decoupling these rates.

-One limitation of our results is that we restricted ourselves to a single cycle of states, representing the average path of a limit-cycle oscillator in a high-dimensional state space.
+Although we used the example of KaiABC in this work, the Markov cycle representation is not limited to post-translational oscillators with conserved protein copy numbers and the more common transcription-translation oscillators can also be studied in this paradigm.
+On the other hand, the generality of our results is limited by restricting ourselves to a single cycle of states, representing the average path of a limit-cycle oscillator in a high-dimensional state space.